-(To learn more about me, my book and the numerous ways to purchase Dad@Home keep reading!)
+(To learn more about me and the process of writing Dad@Home, keep reading!)

 As soon as I made the decision to become a stay-at-home dad, I also vowed to diligently write about my experiences and someday turn those completely legible, well-organized notes into a humorous, informative and entertaining book.

 Well, that’s not exactly how it happened.
 In fact, that’s not even close.
 The first few years of looking after babies and toddlers can be a complete whirlwind of constant activity… dirty diapers, feedings, burping, playtime, bathing, puke clean-up, you name it.
 I found the last thing I wanted to do was jot down the finer points of my day as our family’s primary caregiver.
 Instead, any downtime became precious “me time”, and writing sounded like way too much like work.
 Surfing the internet while sipping on a third cup of coffee while baby was taking a nap was infinitely more appealing.

 About four years into my training as a domestic engineer, I did manage to scribble out a very basic book outline, some chapter titles and a few notes in point form .
 These scraps of paper sat in a drawer for years – six to be exact, before I dug them out of our office desk, dusted them off and decided to give writing a book the old college try.

 It was the ten-year anniversary of my drastic career change and with both kids in school full-time, I was finally finding the time to seriously attack this pet project.
 Detailing and describing my first decade as a stay-at-home dad seemed like the perfect format.
 Step one was trying to decipher my notes, which were not nearly as detailed, organized or legible as I had remembered them.
 In fact, the phrase “chicken scratch” could be used to describe my penmanship on some of the pages and I honestly couldn’t even read my own writing.